Study Abroad Evaluation Policies

 - If a student does not submit a syllabus for course evaluation, the External Education Team will contact the program provider to get a copy of the syllabus and have it evaluated according to the standard procedure.

 Master's-Level Courses for Study Abroad

 - Students who wish to take Master’s-level coursework abroad must obtain the appropriate approvals in advance through the associate dean’s office of each undergraduate school.

-- If students take Master’s-level coursework abroad without approval, the International Curriculum and Credentials Analyst will direct the students to contact their school’s associate dean for possible retroactive approval.
+- If students take Master’s-level coursework abroad without approval, the External Education Team will direct the students to contact their school’s associate dean for possible retroactive approval.

 - Master’s-level coursework will be posted to students’ records as graduate-level coursework.